Emilie Gordenker: Education and early career

 Gordenker graduated with a B.A. in Russian and East European Studies from Yale University.
 She later pursued her PhD in Art History at the Institute of Fine Arts, New York University, specializing in 17th-century Dutch and Flemish art, with a focus on the representation of dress in portraits by Anthony van Dyck.
 Her dissertation, Van Dyck and the Representation of Dress in Seventeenth-Century Portraiture, was published in 2001.

 Previously, Gordenker worked at notable institutions like the Metropolitan Museum of Art and the Frick Collection in New York City.
 She also taught at Rutgers University, Vassar College, and the Bard Graduate Center for Decorative Arts.
 These experiences helped shape her expertise in both academic and museum environments.
 She was later appointed curator at the National Gallery of Scotland in Edinburgh after moving from New York to London.

 Leadership at the Mauritshuis

-In 2008, Gordenker was appointed Director of the Mauritshuis in The Hague, home to some of the world’s most renowned Dutch Golden Age paintings, including works by Jan Steen, Vermeer, and Rembrandt.

-During her 12-year tenure, she led a significant renovation and expansion of the museum, which was completed in 2014.
-This project doubled the museum’s space and modernized its facilities while maintaining the integrity of the historic 17th-century building.

-Under her leadership, the Mauritshuis hosted a number of major exhibitions, including 'Vermeer and His Contemporaries from the Royal Collection' (2016) and 'Shifting Image: In Search of Johan Maurits' (2019), which explored the controversial colonial past of Johan Maurits, the museum’s namesake.
+Gordenker was appointed director of the Mauritshuis in The Hague in 2007 and took up the position in January 2008, succeeding Frits Duparc.
+She had previously been senior curator of Early Netherlandish, Dutch and Flemish art at the National Gallery of Scotland in Edinburgh from 2003 to 2007.
+Her twelve-year tenure included the museum's renovation and expansion, a broader exhibition and research programme, collection development and new digital initiatives.

+Expansion planning, 2008–2011

+During Gordenker's first years as director, plans were developed to overcome the spatial limitations of the seventeenth-century Mauritshuis by incorporating the neighbouring building at Plein 26.
+In June 2010 the museum presented a preliminary design by architect Hans van Heeswijk.
+The €22 million Mauritshuis Building for the Future project proposed joining the buildings through an underground foyer and creating spaces for temporary exhibitions, education, lectures and events.
+Funding came from the Dutch Ministry of Education, Culture and Science, the BankGiro Lottery, private donors and foundations, and income from international touring exhibitions.

+The scheme retained the seventeenth-century house as the principal setting for the permanent collection, while the adjoining building accommodated functions for which the historic structure had little space.